-Tarot reading is the practice of using tarot cards to answer questions, often about a person’s significant decisions or wishes.
+Tarot reading is the practice of using tarot cards to answer questions, often about a person’s significant decisions, wishes or simple Yes/No questions.

 Due to the interests of millennials to horoscopes and astrology, the tarot reading has become popular recently.
 Although, there are still many misconceptions about the artistic practice of tarot reading and a lot of it has to do with its “occultic” nature.
 We all know false ideas are dangerous and here’s to debunk some of them:

 Tarot cards are commonly thought to have the power to tell you the future, and it does not.
 If you believe this, you also accept that your fate has already been written with finality and is fixed.
 Making this assumption also means that you agree that you do not have free will and not empowered to make any choices on your own.

 Despite the card illustrations being straight forward, tarot cards are just symbols and not literal connotations.
 Tarot cards are symbols of wisdom—not destiny.
 For example, drawing a “death” card does not mean your death is near, but it suggests a drastic life transformation from which rebirth follows.

 Tarot cards are not exact means to tell the future.